-DDOE has the authority to: (1) conduct air quality modeling to predict the effect on ambient air quality of any emissions of any air pollutant for which a NAAQS has been promulgated; and (2) provide such modeling data to the EPA Administrator upon request.
+DOEE has the authority to: (1) conduct air quality modeling to predict the effect on ambient air quality of any emissions of any air pollutant for which a NAAQS has been promulgated; and (2) provide such modeling data to the EPA Administrator upon request.

 Explanation: The District has the authority to perform air quality modeling under the APCA (D.C.
-Official Code §§ 8-101.05(a)(1) and (b)(3) (2013 Repl.)), which allow the Mayor to "conduct research..." and "secure necessary scientific, technical, administrative, and operations services...by contract, or otherwise."
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+Official Code § 8-101.05(b)(1)(A)), which allows the Mayor to "conduct research, monitoring, modeling, investigations, experiments, training demonstrations, surveys, and studies, relating to the causes, effects, extent, prevention, and control of air pollution in the District."
+The District can also, "secure necessary scientific, technical, administrative, and operational services..." under § 8-101.05(c)(2).
+Data can then be submitted to EPA as provided under § 8-101.05(c)(4), which allows the Mayor to "take any other action necessary" to execute the authorities under the comprehensive air pollution control program.
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).